A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: The expected distortion of the embedding

 \section{The expected distortion of the embedding}

 We now show that the expected distortion of the constructed embedding $H$ is $1+O(\eps)$.
 For this, we focus on a pair of vertices $u,v \in V$ and argue that

-The high-level idea is rather intuitive: suppose that $\dist_G(u,v) \in (r_i,r_{i+1}]$ for some $i$ and let $T \in \mc{T}$ be a town (a) that contains both $u$ and $v$, and (b) whose subtowns separate $u$ and $v$; i.e., $u$ and $v$ are in different subtowns of $T$.
-We first argue that there is a {\em level-$i$ core hub} $h$ of $T$ that lies on a shortest $u$--$v$ path.
+The high-level idea is rather intuitive: suppose that $\dist_G(u,v) \in (r_i,r_{i+1}]$ for some $i$ and let $T \in \mc{T}$ be a town (a)~that contains both $u$ and $v$, and (b)~whose child towns separate $u$ and $v$; i.e., $u$ and $v$ are in different child towns of $T$.
+We first argue that there is a {\em level-$i$ core hub} $h$ of $T$ that lies on the unique shortest $u$--$v$~path.

 \begin{lem} Let $u$ and $v$ be vertices that lie in different child towns of~$T$, and $i$ be such that $\dist_G(u,v)\in(r_i,r_{i+1}]$.
-There is a core hub $h\in C_i\cap \spc(r_i)$ of $T$ on level $i$ that hits a shortest path between $u$ and~$v$. \end{lem} \begin{proof} By definition, $\spc(r_i)$ must contain some hub $h$ on the shortest $u$--$v$ path.
+There is a core hub $h\in C_i\cap \spc(r_i)$ of $T$ on level $i$ that hits the shortest path between $u$ and~$v$. \end{lem} \begin{proof} By definition, $\spc(r_i)$ must contain some hub $h$ on the shortest $u$--$v$ path.
 Recall that the town $T$ can be partitioned into its core $C_i$ on level $i$ and the child towns on levels at least~$i$.
 If hub $h$ is not a core hub, $h\notin\spc(r_i)\cap C_i$, then it is either outside of $T$ or in a child town of $T$ on a level at least $i$.

 If $h$ lies in a child town $T'$ of $T$, we can assume w.l.o.g.\ that $v\notin T'$ since $v$ and $u$ lie in different child towns.
 As a hub on level $i$, $h$ cannot be in a town on level $i$ by \autoref{dfn:towns}, so $T'$ is a town on level $i+1$ or above.
 By \autoref{lem:townproperties} we then know that $\dist_G(v,h)>r_{i+1}$, but at the same time, $\dist_G(v,h)\leq\dist_G(v,u)\leq r_{i+1}$---a contradiction.
 If $h$ lies outside of $T$, then by \autoref{lem:townproperties} $\dist_G(v,u)\geq\dist_G(v,h)\geq \dist(T,V\setminus T)>r_j$, where~$j$ is the level of $T$.
 However by the same lemma, $\dist_G(v,u) \leq \diam(T) \leq r_j$---again a contradiction. \end{proof}